RadovanMarek/Tamz2mar0906WithoutCompose/README.md

 ## Setup

 1. Clone the repository.
-2. Set up the backend by following its instructions.
-3. Initialize the database with `tamz_init_script.sql`.
+2. Initialize the database with `tamz_init_script.sql`.
-4. Build and run the mobile app.
+3. Build and run the mobile app.